LewisResearchGroup/ms-mint/docs/quickstart.md

 - A folder with 12 mass-spectrometry (MS) files from microbial samples.
 We have four files for each _Staphylococcus aureus_ (SA), _Escherichia coli_ (EC), and _Candida albicans_ (CA).
 Each file belongs to one of four batches (B1-B4).
 - `MINT-metadata.csv` contains this information in tabular format.
 Setting up the metadata for your project is essential.
 - `MINT-targets.csv` contains the extraction lists.
 The identification of the metabolites has been done before, so we know where the metabolites appear in the MS data.
-To setup your example workspace follow steps:

 ## 1. Open the MINT application and create a new worspace named DEMO.